brentley/appmeshworkshop/content/mesh_nodejs/restart_pods.md

 It means that the injector is working fine and the Envoy is already running inside your NodeJS pod.

-Not, it's time to test and see if the responses are being sent by the Envoy proxy.
+Now, it's time to test and see if the responses are being sent by the Envoy proxy.
 Let's access one of the EC2 instances serving the frontend again:

 ```bash
 AUTO_SCALING_GROUP=$(jq < cfn-output.json -r '.RubyAutoScalingGroupName');